 Interviews are offered to candidates based on scores as calculated by our selection process.
 The percentage threshold varies from year to year based on the number of applicants.

-If you meet the entry requirements for the course and have completed the Nottingham Pathways to Medicine Programme, the Nottingham Potential Summer School or the Nottingham Sutton Trust Summer School, you will be considered for the interview stage without having to go through the UCAT/GCSE scoring stage of our selection process.
+If you meet the entry requirements for the course and have completed the Nottingham Pathways to Medicine Programme, the Nottingham Potential Summer School, Nottingham Sutton Trust Summer School or the Lincoln Medical School Summer School, you will be considered for the interview stage without having to go through the UCAT/GCSE scoring stage of our selection process.

 The fast track to interview is also available for elite athletes if the minimum entry requirements are met.
 In order to make sure we recognise elite athlete status, please fill in an expression of interest in UoN sport form before the UCAS deadline.